 - Part E of the SF-52 (Request for Personnel Action) may be used to document an employee’s reason for resigning.

 - After I submit a resignation in advance can I change my mind?

-- In most cases yes, right up until the effective date.
-There are exceptions that are fact dependent however.
+- In most cases yes, right up until the effective date and time.
+However, there are exceptions that are fact and circumstance dependent.
 These exceptions are rare.
 All separations are effective at midnight of the effective date unless a different time is indicated on the SF-50.